eMahtab/design-autocomplete-search/README.md

 ## System APIs
 **getSearchSuggestions(prefix):**

-prefix: Whatever the user has typed until the moment the search query is sent.
+Returns the search suggestions for the given prefix.

 **markQueryAsTrending(query):**

-query: a new unique query which has been searched above a certain threshold will be marked as trending query in the system
+Marks a search query as trending query in the system, if its searched above a certain threshold.